Codium-ai/pr-agent/docs/docs/tools/test.md

 (Example taken from [here](https://github.com/Codium-ai/pr-agent/pull/598#issuecomment-1913679429)):

 **Notes**
-- Language that are currently supported by the tool: Python, Java, C++, JavaScript, TypeScript, C#.
+- Languages that are currently supported by the tool: Python, Java, C++, JavaScript, TypeScript, C#.
 - This tool can also be triggered interactively by using the [`analyze`](./analyze.md) tool.